criske/inval-id/README.md

 An input can support multiple validations.
 Note the that order matters: validation will stop at first failed rule.

-Failing a validation will result in a `Result.failure` that wraps a `ValidationException` which also contains a list of constraint violations in format of `id, message`.
+Failing a validation will result in a `Result.failure` that wraps a `ValidationException`.
+This contains a list of constraint violations in format of `id, message`.
+Most of the time this list has the violation of the first failed rule.
+Multiple violations can be found only in the case of [merging inputs](#merging-inputs) validations.

 #### Object validation
 Validations rule can be applied to objects too: